avenix/ARC-Tutorial/README.md

 # Tutorial on Activity Recognition with Matlab

-This tutorial implements the Activity Recognition Chain in Matlab.
+This tutorial teaches how to develop an activity recognition algorithm in Matlab.
+It provides several reusable abstractions to load process segment and process data using  signal processing and machine learning algorithms commonly used in wearable computing.
 ![Activity Recognition Chain](images/ARC.png)

 ## Application